LukeB42/psyrcd/README.md

 #### Ceaveat lector

+Will probably only ever run on Python 2.x.

-Errant scripts can't be removed if they can't be parsed.
+Scripts can't be removed if they can't be parsed.
 Scripts tell Psyrcd what they've added, so we rely on them to determine what to remove.

-The best way to avoid this is to specifically check for the types of invocation a script may concern itself with.